gustavoscruz29/Architecture-II/ULA/02AluAndOr/README.md

 # 📖 Second Lesson

 - In this stage of the project, the **OR logic gate** and a **multiplexer (MUX)** were implemented.
-- Additionally, several adjustments and improvements were made to the design.
+- Additionally, other adjustments were made to the design.

 ---